 The goal of the LSHHI, along with our many community partners, is to address home-based factors that can result in injury or illness and/or exacerbate or prolong existing health problems.
 We help provide residents with an understanding of the cause and effect linkage of housing related conditions to health outcomes and provide recommendations for prevention, remediation, and referrals for intervention.

-Today, childhood lead poisoning is considered the most preventable environmental disease among young children, yet approximately half a million U.S. children have blood lead levels above 5 micrograms per deciliter, the reference level at which Centers for Disease Control and Prevention (CDC), recommends public health actions be initiated.
-A simple blood test can prevent permanent damage that will last a lifetime.
-The U.S. Department of Health and Human Services (HHS) and CDC are committed to eliminating this burden to public health.
-So, in celebration of National Lead Poisoning Prevention Week October 23, 2016 through October 29, 2016.
-LSHHI is educating families and children on the importance of washing their hands properly to keep lead out of their bodies.
+Today, childhood lead poisoning is considered the most preventable environmental disease among young children, yet approximately half a million U.S. children have blood lead levels above 5 micrograms per deciliter, the reference level at which the Centers for Disease Control and Prevention (CDC), recommends public health actions be initiated.
+A simple blood test can prevent permanent damage that will last a life-time.
+Lead-Safe Richmond

 Zika Virus Prevention Tips